 Step 1: Make the Head

 Start your drawing from the head.
 An ant head has a slightly oval shape with a pointy nose.
+Position the head about 1/3 from the left of your sheet of paper.
+Don’t draw ears as ants don’t have any!

 Step 2: Draw the Thorax

 Ants are insects, like bees, wasps, and butterflies.
 As such, they have a segmented body which means they are made of 3 main parts.
 The head, the thorax, and the abdomen.
+The ant’s thorax is where the legs are attached.
+It can also support wings for winged ants.
+Draw a small oval or round thorax slightly smaller than the head.
+Fun fact, ants don’t have lungs like us.
+They breathe through a myriad of tiny holes all over their body.

 Step 3: The Abdomen

 The abdomen is the third part of the ant body and it’s generally the largest.
 It contains most of the ant’s digestive tube.
+Draw it with a shape similar to the head, but pointing in the opposite direction.

 Step 4: Draw the Legs